a-fountain-with-children-playing-in-it

 Municipal heat strategies and action plans for the mitigation of heat waves

-Three local heat strategies and actions plans (for the cities of Hajdúböszörmény, Maribor and Weiz).
-Each document covers a strategic and structural part, as well as an action plan with concrete measures to improve the situation caused by heat waves.
-The development of the plans is based on a broad stakeholder participation process as well as discussions within the projects co-working groups.
-A heat and climate analysis of the pilot cities areas, as well as a strategy and action plan concept (which outlines the development and implementation process of a heat-health action plan and reflects the experiences made by the city of Worms) support the output development.
+The development of the plans was based on a stakeholder participation process, as well as discussions within the project's co-working groups.
+A heat and climate analysis of the pilot cities' areas, along with a strategy and action plan concept, supported the output development.
+This concept outlines the development and implementation process of a heat-health action plan (HHAP) and reflects the experiences made by the city of Worms.

 Type of output: Strategies and action plans